scriptism/Hangman-with-Python/README.md

-# Scriptism – Simple
+# Scriptism – python

-A tiny command-line .... app that ...., shows a four-item menu, and records their order.
+A hangman game to play in python.

 ## How to run